mcaceresb/stata-gtools/docs/index.md

 *__Functions available with `gegen` and `gcollapse`__*

-Other than `rawsum`, `gcollapse` supports every `collapse` function, including their weighted versions. `gegen` technically does not support all of `egen`, but whenever a function that is not supported is requested, `gegen` hashes the data and calls `egen` grouping by the hash, which is often faster (`gegen` only supports weights for internal functions, since `egen` does not normally allow weights).
+`gcollapse` supports every `collapse` function, including their weighted versions.
+In addition, weights can be selectively applied via `rawstat()`, and `nunique` counts the number of unique values.

+`gegen` technically does not support all of `egen`, but whenever a function that is not supported is requested, `gegen` hashes the data and calls `egen` grouping by the hash, which is often faster (`gegen` only supports weights for internal functions, since `egen` does not normally allow weights).

-Hence both should be able to replicate almost all of the functionality of their Stata counterparts.
+Hence both should be able to replicate all of the functionality of their Stata counterparts.
 The following are implemented internally in C:

 | Function    | gcollapse | gegen   |